 A company may want to send a protocol to the Principal Investigator (PI) so that he/she can decide whether to participate in the trial.
 The protocol may have confidential information that the company needs to safeguard.
 The mechanism to protect the confidential information is the execution of a Confidential Disclosure Agreement (CDA).
 Please note that some sponsors do not require a CDA prior to releasing a protocol.

-Once a sponsor or Contract Research Organization (CRO) has identified UCI as a potential site for a clinical trial, a CDA may be sent to the Principal Investigator (PI).
+Once a sponsor or Contract Research Organization (CRO) has identified UCI as a potential site for a clinical trial, a CDA may be sent to the PI.
 In order to protect the University and the PI, all incoming CDA’s requiring University signature need to be reviewed, negotiated and executed by Sponsored Projects (SP).

 CDAs are usually straightforward and require little negotiation; however, some CDAs can include requests that SP cannot honor.
 For example, as a State of California educational institution, the University cannot subject itself to the laws of other states.